 - The top export categories (2-digit HS) in 2018 were: mineral fuels ($1.7 billion), electrical machinery ($833 million), optical and medical instruments ($560 million), machinery ($546 million), and plastics ($471 million).

 - U.S. total exports of agricultural products to Costa Rica totaled $741 million in 2018.
 Leading domestic export categories include: corn ($143 million), soybeans ($109 million), prepared food ($35 million), soybean meal ($35 million), and processed vegetables ($30 million).

-- U.S. exports of services to Costa Rica were an estimated $2.0 billion in 2017 5.7% ($120 million) less than 2016, but 66.4% greater than 2007 levels.
-Leading services exports from the U.S. to Costa Rica were in the travel, transport, and intellectual property (computer software) sectors.
+- U.S. exports of services to Costa Rica were an estimated $2.1 billion in 2018, 6.8% ($135 million) more than 2017, and 78.7% greater than 2008 levels.
+Leading services exports from the U.S. to Costa Rica were in the travel, transport, and intellectual property (audio visual and related products) sectors.

 - Costa Rica was the United States' 49th largest supplier of goods imports in 2018.